How to Make a Multiple-Exposure Image (Pep Ventosa Technique)

 A cemetery headstoneA cemetery headstoneA cemetery headstone

-A headstone
+A cemetery headstone

 I decided to pick a grave marker in a cemetery to demonstrate.
-It’s a relatively symmetrical , easy to keep in the middle of the frame, and there was plenty of space to move from one side to the other without obscuring it with another object.
+It’s a relatively symmetrical shape, easy to keep in the middle of the frame, and there was plenty of space to move from one side to the other without obscuring it with another object.

 Image Type

 If you usually shoot in RAW, it might be a good idea to flip that to either just JPEG or RAW + JPEG to give yourself options.
 You’ll be stacking a large number of images, and that can be heavy going for your computer if they’re all very large image sizes with a lot of information in them.
-Also, you don’t need quite as much in the way of flexibility as you would with a typical photo—this technique is a little surreal and , and you’ll be stylising it quite a lot.
+Also, you don’t need quite as much in the way of flexibility as you would with a photo—this technique is a little surreal and abstract, and you’ll be stylising it quite a lot.

 Lens and Technique